 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a breast health specialist.
+However, you may be referred to a breast health specialist instead.

 What you can do

 For galactorrhea, possible questions to ask your doctor include: